os-chip-design/chip-design-intro/01_intro.md

 ## Trends in Chip Design

- * Processors performance gains are slowing down
+ * Processors' performance gains are slowing down
  * More specialized cores (e.g, AI accelerators)
- * More digital/ASIC designes needed
+ * More digital/ASIC designs needed
  * We need 20+ new chip designers per year in Denmark/Copenhagen
  * Bright future for you!